 Do you want to check your phone?

-“Kind of,” I said aloud.
+I shouldn’t check my phone, but I wanted to.
 “If I can’t see anything by this afternoon, then yes.
 We should probably check-in.”
-Forcing a vision was a little like cheating anyway, but it felt different.
-And honestly, it’d been really nice having my phone the last couple of weeks.
+Forcing a vision was a little like cheating the no distractions rule anyway, but it felt different.
+Honestly, it’d been really nice not having my phone the last couple of weeks.
 Mr. Dawson had the number to the landline—we were borrowing his beach house—so if he needed us, he’d call.
 I trusted him.
-So, I should assume everything was fine.
+Which meant I should assume everything was fine.

 A niggle of anxiety started to build and it took me a second to realize that it wasn’t my own, but Dastien’s.
 That stank.
 I didn’t want him to worry about my worrying, but ever since we completed our mate bond, our emotions and thoughts had gotten a little tangled.
 We could read each other completely, and sometimes, I felt like I was in two places at once.
 It wasn’t a bad thing exactly, but it was an adjustment.

 Over the past six weeks, I’d learned to filter out most of it.
 Only Dastien’s strongest thoughts and feelings came through now, which was totally manageable.
-He didn’t filter out as many of my thoughts, but I didn’t mind him listening in.
+He chose not to filter out as many of my thoughts, but I didn’t mind him listening in.
 I didn’t have anything to hide.

 “I like knowing what you’re thinking,” Dastien said.